koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 - For __messy middle changes__ the change submitter has the responsibility for consulting and getting approval from people affected.
 Once they do that, they submit their change card for us to review and approve for scheduling.
 - __Low-risk changes__, changes that have been done many times before successfully are preapproved.
 They still need to be submitted, but they can be scheduled without the need of approval.

-__Notes__
-- The main objective with all the planning work is to get the left and right hands to know what the other is doing which should give some situational awareness during outages.

 ### Mitigating Risk by Distributing High-Risk Changes
-Another SEV 1 Outage occurs and Brent fixes the outage without informing anyone, which Bill does not like.

-> We need to get everyone used to solving problems in a methodical way.

-Phoenix deployment is now only three days away and things are not looking good.
-Bill finds himself in a CAB meeting where people are contributing much more with the new procedure and changes are being approved and planning is made.
+It is three days before the Phoenix deployment an Bill finds himself in a CAB meeting where people are contributing much more with the new procedure and changes are being approved and planning is made.

 They realise, too many changes are planned for Friday, which is also the deployment day for the Phoenix.
 People start exchanging ideas and after a while, the distribution of the cards on the change board is much more even.